revodatanl/databricks-mcp-server/README.md

    - Parameters:
      - `full_table_names`: List of fully qualified table names (catalog.schema.table)

-3. **get-jobs-in-workspace**
+3. **get-jobs**
-   - Lists all jobs in the workspace with their configurations and details
+   - Lists all jobs in the workspace with basic information like id and name
    - No parameters required

+4. **get-job-details**
+   - Retrieve job details like settings, configurations and tasks
+   - Parameters:
+     - `job_ids`: List of job ids

+5. **get-job-runs**
+   - Get recent job runs and detailed information like duration, parameters, and result
+   - Parameters:
+     - `job_ids`: List of job ids
+     - `n_recent`: Amount of runs to get, ordered by most recent.
+Default is 1 and is capped at a maximum of 5

 ## Dependencies